Cloud Vulnerability DB

 A community-led vulnerabilities database

 Authlib, a Python library for building OAuth and OpenID Connect servers, was found to contain a vulnerability (CVE-2025-61920) in versions prior to 1.6.5.
-The vulnerability lies in Authlib's JOSE implementation, which accepts unbounded JWS/JWT header and signature segments.
-This vulnerability was discovered and disclosed on October 10, 2025 (GitHub Advisory).
+The vulnerability was discovered and disclosed on October 10, 2025.
+The issue lies in Authlib's JOSE implementation, which accepts unbounded JWS/JWT header and signature segments, allowing remote attackers to craft tokens with oversized base64url-encoded headers or signatures (GitHub Advisory, NVD).

-The vulnerability has been patched in version 1.6.5, which introduces decoded size limits of 256 KB for both header and signature segments.
-For systems unable to immediately update, temporary workarounds include implementing input size limits before passing tokens to Authlib and using application-level throttling to reduce amplification risk.
-Additionally, it is recommended to reject JWS/JWT inputs above a few kilobytes at the proxy or WAF layer and implement rate-limiting on verification endpoints (GitHub Advisory).
+The vulnerability is patched in version 1.6.5, which introduces size limitations of 256 KB for both header and signature segments.
+For users unable to upgrade immediately, temporary workarounds include enforcing input size limits before passing tokens to Authlib and implementing application-level throttling to reduce amplification risk.
+Additional defense-in-depth measures include rejecting JWS/JWT inputs above a few kilobytes at the proxy or WAF layer (Red Hat, GitHub Advisory).

 Source: This report was generated using AI